What is Data Lineage?

 4. Adopt an Enterprise-Wide Approach

 Make sure that data lineage serves practical purposes.
 It should aid in making informed business decisions, strengthen data governance, enhance data quality, and contribute to broader data management goals.
-Avoid it becoming an underutilized investment by ensuring it meets real business and IT needs.
+Avoid lineage becoming an underutilized investment by ensuring it meets real business and IT needs.

 By following these data lineage best practices, you can enhance the value and effectiveness of your data management efforts.